-36. On the trial of a person charged with an offence of which the giving of false testimony by any person at the trial of a person charged with an offence is an element, a certificate setting out the substance and effect only, without the formal parts, of the indictment or complaint, and the proceedings at the trial, and purporting to be signed by the officer having the custody of the records of the Court where the indictment or complaint was tried, or by his deputy, shall be sufficient evidence of the trial, without proof of the signature or official character of the person who appears to have signed the certificate.
+36. On the trial of a person charged with an offence of which the giving of false testimony by any person at the trial of a person charged with an offence is an element, a certificate setting out the substance and effect only, without the formal parts, of the indictment or complaint, and the proceedings at the trial, and purporting to be signed by the officer having the custody of the records of the court where the indictment or complaint was tried, or by his deputy, shall be sufficient evidence of the trial, without proof of the signature or official character of the person who appears to have signed the certificate.

 36A.
-(1) In this section and in sections 36B, 36BA, 36BC, 36BD, 36BE and 36C-
+(1) In this section and in sections 36B, 36BA, 36BC, 36BD and 36C -

-- "complainant" in relation to proceedings for a sexual assault offence means a person upon or in respect of whom it is alleged that a sexual assault offence was committed, attempted or proposed; - "defendant" in relation to a hearing or trial, means any defendant at the hearing or trial whether or not that defendant is charged with a sexual assault offence;
+- "complainant" in relation to proceedings for a sexual offence means a person upon or in respect of whom it is alleged that a sexual offence was committed, attempted or proposed; - "defendant" in relation to a hearing or trial, means any defendant at the hearing or trial whether or not that defendant is charged with a sexual offence;

-"sexual assault offence" means the offence of-
+"sexual offence" means an offence -